O

 feeling so alone.

-1. Your new puppy needs an appointed place to go potty,
+1. Your new young puppy needs an appointed place to go potty,

-2. A very small crate about its size
+2. A very small crate about its body size, not much bigger (pup will not

 4. Toys and chewies

-5. A place to sleep at night and stay when alone for hours where
+5. A place to left all night and to stay when alone for hours

-6. it can also potty (playpen, laundry room, etc.)
+6. where it can also potty (playpen, laundry room, etc.)

-7. A non-choke collar, leash, tie out, or tough not easily chewed
+A non-choke collar, leash, tie out, or tough, not-easily- chewed cord

 Easy Housetraining: Yard or